MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-design-methodology.md

 Apply the [design principles](mission-critical-design-principles.md) of quality pillars of the Azure Well-Architected Framework&mdash;[Reliability](/azure/architecture/framework/#reliability), [Peformance Efficiency](/azure/architecture/framework/scalability/), [Operational Excellence](/azure/architecture/framework/devops/), [Security](/azure/architecture/framework/security/).
 In addition strive for a cloud native design.

 The impact of decisions made within each [design area](mission-critical-design-areas.md) will reverberate across other design areas and design decisions.
 Review the provided considerations and recommendations to better understand the consequences of encompassed decisions, which may later produce trade-offs or unforeseen consequences within related areas.
 For example, to define a target architecture it is critical to determine how best to monitor application health across key components.
-In this instance, the reader should review the Health Modelling design area, using the outlined recommendations to help drive decisions.
+In this instance, the reader should review the health modeling design area, using the outlined recommendations to help drive decisions.

 ## 4&mdash;Deploy environment for a synthetic application